capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/REQUEST.md

 ```
  {
-  txHash?: string, // transaction hash, not necessary if you are signing a message
+  hash?: string, // transaction hash, not necessary if you are signing a message
   nonce?: number, // transaction nonce, not necessary if you are signing a message
   validity?: number, // transaction validity period, not necessary if you are signing a message
   submit?: boolean, // true if the transaction is to be submitted from the wallet, false if you want to receive a signed transaction back to the dApp, not necessary if you are signing a message